naftalima/Thundering-Dynamo/README.md

 # Thundering-Dynamo
-Project developed for discipline of software infrastructure:  Bootloader in asm x86 ubuntu.
+Project developed for discipline of software infrastructure:  Bootloader in Assembly-NASM-x86---Modo-Real

 Thundering-Dynamo is a mini-game of Pokemon Stadium, that is a strategy video game developed and published by Nintendo for the Nintendo 64 video game console.